circleci/circleci-docs/CONTRIBUTING.md

 create a pull request from your branch by following [GitHub's guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

+Regardless of the size of your change, do read through our [Style Guide](https://github.com/circleci/circleci-docs/wiki/Style-Guide).

 ### Titles and Descriptions

 Pull request titles should be descriptive enough